josbroers/nextjs-skeleton/README.md

 There are two ways to get started using this skeleton.
 When you're using GitHub you can use the button "Use this template" or [following this link](https://github.com/SirRedDAB/nextjs-skeleton/generate) to create a new repository based of this skeleton.
-Another way is to clone the repository, remove the `.git` directory and re-init git by connecting to the origin repository.
+Another way is to clone the repository, remove the `.git` folder and re-init git by connecting to the origin repository.

 ### 1.2 Node.js